abirharrasse/LLM-Judging-Architectures/README.md

 ## Full Dataset Evaluation

-To run our architecture on the full `mt-bench` dataset, use the following code:
+To execute our architectures on the entire `mt-bench` dataset and ompare it to the basemodel, use the following code:
 ```bash
 !python utils/main.py
 ```